ViniGodoy/image/README.md

 ![Color morphology](https://fbcdn-sphotos-e-a.akamaihd.net/hphotos-ak-ash2/317062_1964235916858_1651335977_n.jpg)
  1. Center: Original image scaled to 1/2
- 2. Top left: Erosion with cross kernal in 7x
+ 2. Top left: Erosion with cross kernel in 7x
- 3. Superior right: Dilation with cross kernal in 7x
+ 3. Superior right: Dilation with cross kernel in 7x
  4. Bottom left: Opening with cross with 7x
  5. Bottom right: Closing with cross with 7x